MinhaoYaooo/MR-SPI/README.md

 GWAS2 <- big_univLinReg(X = as_FBM(Z2), y.train = Y2) # calculate summary statistics of Y~Z
 ```

-Then with the summary statistics, we can estimate the causal effect with `MR.SPI` and the corresponding conditional confidence interval:
+Then with the summary statistics, we can estimate the causal effect with `MR.SPI` and the corresponding default confidence interval:

 ```
 library(igraph)